gchq/sleeper/docs/development/test-strategy.md

 The Rust code includes unit tests and integration tests.
 We use the built-in test framework.

+The Python code includes unit tests and integration tests with Pytest.

 We also have a manual testing setup that combines system test tools with a deployed instance of Sleeper, documented in the [system tests guide](system-tests.md#manual-testing).